sigildocs

 Channels

 Channels are the primary communication mechanism between concurrent tasks.
+Channel operations (channel-send, channel-receive) must be called within with-async.

 Creating Channels

-(import (sigil channels))
+(sigil channels))

 ;; Unbuffered channel - sends block until received